Fan Fic: Rise of the Galeforces

 - Ditto for Chomper and Mama.
 Also inverted, when their babies kill the remaining Big Bad for taking out Chomper's eye.

 - Mega Crossover: While this is an Incredibles fanfiction, other franchises to be featured include Portal, Megamind, Jurassic Park, Donkey Kong Country, and many more.

 - Mighty Roar: By none other than the king (and later, queen) of Hollywood roars, Tyrannosaurus rex.
 It's even used to cap off the epilogue after a partial Title Drop.

 - Mundane Made Awesome: Even Velociripper's gestures are overly dramatic - so much as flipping a light switch requires a very exaggerated flourish and a bit of elaboration of his course of action.

 - Ninja Pirate Zombie Robot: Velociraptors with guns.
 Ripper in particular is part human, raptor, and robot.

-- Especially true of the T.rexes.
+- Non-Malicious Monster: Save for the raptors the dinos aren't usually dangerous except hungry, territorial... or under Aperture's control.
+This is especially true of the T.rexes.
 Not one is portrayed in a villainous role and, heck, the 'rex parents featured in later episodes actually side with the heroes in gratitude for rescuing their offspring.

 - Noodle Incident: At the very beginning of the story, Dash narrates that he discovered his static-charge powers when he accidentally set the Parrs' lawn on fire.